torvalds/linux/Documentation/doc-guide/sphinx.rst

 Checking for Sphinx dependencies
 --------------------------------

-There's a script that automatically check for Sphinx dependencies.
+There's a script that automatically checks for Sphinx dependencies.
 If it can recognize your distribution, it will also give a hint about the install command line options for your distro::